webix-hub/docs/data/api/rules_isnumber.md

 =============

 @short: checks whether the value in the text field numeric or not

+@returns:
+- valid    boolean     true if value is a number

 @example:

 rules:{ //component's name is used to apply the rule to it